It captures documents. It stores documents. And it distributes documents.

 The DMS will, for example, allow routing particular documents through particular routes, for reviewing, commenting on, and approving the documents.
 Automated alerts can bring pending documents to the notice of concerned persons.

 Tools to specify policies and procedures for archiving and disposing of documents:

-The DMS will allow administrators to specify the policies and procedures for handling old documents.
+The Document Management systems will allow administrators to specify the policies and procedures for handling old documents.
 These might be archived in a standard manner if it’s likely they will be needed later or removed if their usefulness has passed.

 Facilities for quick retrieval of documents:

 The information about document repositories and classification systems will be communicated to all concerned persons, and will also be made available for quick reference at filing sections and workstations.
 This can help those who need particular documents to know where and how to retrieve the document they require.
 Additionally, search tools can speed up finding electronic documents, including finding all documents related to a particular subject or classification.

-Security procedures and facilities to prevent unauthorised access and ensure physical safety:
+Security procedures and facilities to prevent unauthorized access and ensure physical safety:

-Paper documents will be under the lock and key of specified individuals, who will ensure that only authorised persons are allowed to view the documents.
+Paper documents will be under the lock and key of specified individuals, who will ensure that only authorized persons are allowed to view the documents.
 Electronic documents can be protected through a system of access rights and password requirements.

 Physical safety is ensured through using security measures, such as fire alarm systems, barred windows, security cameras, etc. for paper documents, and regular backup/separate storage of the backup for electronic documents.